12 Houseplants Diseases, their Identification, Causes, Prevention and Treatment

 4. Leaf rust disease

 Leaf rust diseases are caused by a group of fungi.
-These fungi are parasites, which means they can only grow on a living host.
+These fungi are parasites, meaning they can only grow on a living host.
 Read more on leaf rust disease and its treatment.

 5. Leaf spot disease